-Other USB or Thunderbolt devices with a USB Type-C connector are supported, but transfer speed may be reduced and certain functions will be disabled (such as Thunderbolt video support).
+Other USB or older Thunderbolt devices with a USB Type-C connector (or adapter) are supported, but transfer speeds may be reduced and certain functions may be disabled (such as Thunderbolt display support).

-When removing a USB storage device, you should right-click on the USB icon in the Windows task bar and select "Eject ‹device›" to tell the operating system to stop using the device before removing it.
+When removing a USB storage device, you should right-click on the USB icon in the Windows task bar and select "Eject <device>" to tell the operating system to stop using the device before removing it.
 Failure to do this may result in data loss or damage to your peripheral.